anaef/nginx-lws/doc/Directives.md

 > [!NOTE]
 > If the thread pool name is different from `default`, the named thread pool must be defined with
-> the NGINX `thread_pool` directive in the main context of the server.
+> the NGINX `thread_pool` directive in the main context of the NGINX configuration.

 ## lws_stat_cache *cap* *timeout*